Northern Ireland Assembly Commission Corporate Governance Framework

 Internal Audit

-30. The Assembly Commission’s Internal Audit Office operates in conformance with the UK Public Sector Internal Audit Standards (PSIAS) and its role is defined as follows:
+29. The Assembly Commission’s Internal Audit service is delivered by an external contract and operates in conformance with the UK Public Sector Internal Audit Standards (PSIAS) and its role is defined as follows:

-31. SMG approves the Internal Audit Strategy, a high level statement of how annual plans are developed and delivered, and how the work of the Internal Audit Unit links to strategic priorities derived from sources such as the Assembly Commission’s Corporate Plan and the Corporate Risk Register.
-The Strategy is subject to annual review by the Head of Internal Audit to ensure that it remains fit for purpose.
-Annual plans are derived from the Strategy and are approved by SMG on an annual basis.
+30. SMT approves the Internal Audit Strategy, a high-level statement of how annual plans are developed and delivered, and how the work of Internal Audit links to strategic priorities derived from sources such as the Assembly Commission’s Corporate Plan and the Corporate Risk Register.
+The Strategy is subject to annual review by the Audit Engagement Manager to ensure that it remains fit for purpose.
+Annual plans are derived from the Internal Audit Strategy and are approved by SMT on an annual basis.

-32. The process by which annual plans are devised and approved allows for the provision of a meaningful annual level of assurance to be provided by the Head of Internal Audit to the Accounting Officer on the operation of the Assembly Commission’s framework of governance, internal control, and risk management over the preceding year.
+31. The process by which annual plans are devised and approved allows for the provision of a meaningful annual level of assurance to be provided to the Accounting Officer on the operation of the Assembly Commission’s framework of governance, internal control, and risk management over the preceding year.

-33. Progress against the Annual Plan is monitored throughout the year and reported to SMG and SARC.
-Detailed reports on the findings from individual audits, together with associated recommendations for control enhancement, are prepared and presented to senior management and SARC for consideration.
+32. Progress against the Annual Plan is monitored throughout the year and reported to SMT and ACARC.
+Detailed reports on the findings from individual audits, together with associated recommendations for control enhancement, are prepared and presented to senior management and ACARC for consideration.

-34. The implementation of Internal Audit recommendations is monitored quarterly and reported to SARC.
+33. The implementation of Internal Audit recommendations is monitored quarterly and reported to ACARC.

 External Audit

-35. The Comptroller and Auditor General for Northern Ireland is responsible for auditing the Assembly Commission’s Annual Report and Resource Accounts.
+34. The Comptroller and Auditor General for Northern Ireland is responsible for auditing the Assembly Commission’s Annual Report and Accounts.
 The purpose of the external audit is to form an opinion on the truth, fairness and regularity of the figures disclosed in the accounts.

-36. As part of the external audit process weaknesses in the effectiveness of the system of internal control may be identified in the NIAO’s Report to those Charged with Governance.
-The report also provides a commentary on the observations for each significant risk identified by the NIAO and where appropriate, makes recommendations for the enhancement of controls.
-The implementation of NIAO recommendations is monitored quarterly and reported to SARC.
+35. As part of the external audit process, weaknesses in the effectiveness of the system of internal control may be identified in the NIAO’s Report to Those Charged with Governance.
+The Report to Those Charged with Governance also provides a commentary on the observations for each significant risk identified by the NIAO and where appropriate, makes recommendations for the enhancement of controls.
+The implementation of NIAO recommendations is monitored quarterly and reported to ACARC.

 Strategic Planning and Performance Management

-37. The Corporate Strategy sets out the Assembly Commission’s overarching long-term objectives and values.
-It guides the direction of the Assembly Commission in providing support, services and advice to the Northern Ireland Assembly and. establishes a framework that will assist the Assembly Commission in determining and allocating resources, whilst ensuring value for money.
+36. The Corporate Strategy sets out the Assembly Commission’s overarching long-term objectives and values.
+It guides the direction of the Assembly Commission in providing support, services and advice to the Assembly and establishes a framework that will assist the Assembly Commission in determining and allocating resources, whilst ensuring value for money.

 Internal Control Environment